Shifted Convolution Sums for $GL(3)\times GL(2)$ Averaged over weighted sets: Introduction

 To prove Theorem \ref{mainthm} and \ref{mainthm2}, we used the Delta method (Lemma \ref{DeltaCor}) to separate the oscillations.
-In the process, we used two simple, yet crucial, tricks to obtain the main results.
+In the process, we used two simple tricks to obtain the main results.
+The first one is crucial, and the second one is used to shorten the proof.
+Moreover, these tricks may be of independent interest to the readers.

 \begin{enumerate} \item At some Cauchy Schwarz inequality step, we apply a lengthening trick to the outer sum, i.e. for any $L\geq1$.
 This lengthening trick can be seen as a simpler analogue of Xiannan Li's trick on his recent paper \cite{li2022moments}.
 By adding more summation terms outside an absolute value square, we boost the diagonal contribution while lowering the offdiagonal contribution.
 See Section \ref{sect.CS1} and \ref{sect.CS2} for details. \item To prove Theorem \ref{mainthm2}, we add a small oscillation right before we replace the Delta symbol by our Delta method, i.e. if $b>0$, we have for any $t\in\R$.
-This allows us to remove certain zero frequency terms coming from Poisson summations that would otherwise be difficult to deal with.
+This allows us to remove certain zero frequency terms coming from Poisson summations and shortens our proof.
 See Lemma \ref{mainlemma2} and its proof in Section \ref{sect.Proofmainlemma2} for details. \end{enumerate}